MicrosoftDocs/win32/desktop-src/wia/-wia-iscanprofile-setproperty.md

 ---
-Description: Sets the value of specified child properties in the &lt;Properties&gt; element of a scan profile. ms.assetid: 3cf7b723-4004-49e5-b3bd-49a84432ede3
+Description: Sets the value of specified child properties in the <Properties&gt; element of a scan profile. ms.assetid: 3cf7b723-4004-49e5-b3bd-49a84432ede3
 title: IScanProfile::SetProperty method
 ms.technology: desktop